dDevusS/weather-oracle/README.md

 # Weather Oracle

-This is web application for viewing current weather forecast.
-Just need to sign up and find any city or another location with the name.
-List of saved locations will be showed you every time when you sign in application again.
+This web application allows you to view the current weather forecast.
+Simply sign up and search for any city or location by name.
+Your list of saved locations will be displayed each time you sign in to the application.

-It was developed foreducational purposes as part of the [Java Backend Learning Course](https://zhukovsd.github.io/java-backend-learning-course/) by Sergey Zhukov.
+It was developed for educational purposes as part of the [Java Backend Learning Course](https://zhukovsd.github.io/java-backend-learning-course/) by Sergey Zhukov.

 **You can check in this application on:**

 http://45.95.203.87:8081/Tennis-Scoreboard/

-though the application might work uncorrect because of bad connection to Open Weather API server
+Please note that the application might not work correctly due to potential issues with the connection to the Open Weather API server.

 ![Снимок экрана от 2024-07-26 14-24-09](https://github.com/user-attachments/assets/a12e8813-5605-48c8-8ba9-e232fcd837a4)